 - to encourage a thriving society where all people, including immigrants, are treated fairly, participate and make a contribution in their community, prosper and succeed and create economic, social and cultural benefits for the UK

-Individual grants by the funders involved in the Changing Minds Initiative may be directed to supporting some or all of the broad goals or may be complementary to them.
+Individual grants by the funders involved in the Migration Exchange initiative may be directed to supporting some or all of the broad goals or may be complementary to them.

 Funders meet on a regular basis to exchange information.
 There is no application process.
 Decisions on funding applications are made by individual foundations.
 Grant seekers should approach foundations separately and consult the funding criteria and guidelines for each foundation.
-Changing Minds is not a pooled fund, and its members do not take funding decisions collectively.
+Migration Exchange is not a pooled fund, and its members do not take funding decisions collectively.

 Charitable foundations involved include the Barrow Cadbury Trust, the Esmée Fairbairn Foundation, Joseph Rowntree Charitable Trust, Migration Foundation, Oak Foundation, Open Society Foundations, Paul Hamlyn Foundation, Sigrid Rausing Trust, Trust for London, and Unbound Philanthropy.
 The Diana Princess of Wales Memorial Fund was also involved until its closure.